-We aim to establish an orderly and purposeful atmosphere in which children and teachers develop, quite naturally, friendly and mutually respectful relationships.
+We aim to establish an orderly and purposeful atmosphere in which children and teachers develop friendly and mutually respectful relationships in a natural way.
 School rules are designed to maintain the welfare of the children and are kept to a minimum.
-They are, however, insisted upon and serious or persistent breaches of them will be reported to parents.
+They are, however, insisted upon and serious or persistent breaches will be reported to parents.
 Elementary rules are explained to all students at the beginning of the year, both in a school- wide assembly and in individual classes.
 Periodic reminders of the rules are made both in monthly assemblies and in individual classes, as needed.
-Small squabbles among the children should be dealt with themselves.
+Small squabbles amongst the children should be dealt with themselves.

 Rules to be followed by all the students:

 The Bridgeway Curriculum, is currently being used and followed.
 As for the Modern Greek (elective subject), it is approached as a foreign language.
 The curriculum includes the development of all communication skills (writing, reading, listening comprehension, speaking).
 It is possible to choose to participate in level certification exams in accordance with the European Framework of Reference for Language Learning.
 There is also regular interaction between the International students and their Greek peers in the Greek school, in the form of field trips, projects and certain electives.